-Assumption Risk Level of uncertainty Impact Legislative reform - Future for Local Government The recent national elections resulted in a move from centre left to centre right.
+Assumption Significant Natural Areas as part of the Government's programme to reform the Resource Management Act.
+The agreement goes as far as including a need to Replace the Resource Management Act 1991 with new resource management laws premised on the enjoyment of Risk Level of uncertainty Impact property rights as a guiding principle Legislative reform - Future for Local Government The recent national elections resulted in a move from centre left to centre right.
 Philosophically this should result in a move from centralisation to devolution, resulting in more decisions made at a local level.
-Coalition agreements seek to introduce financial incentives for Councils to enable more housing, including considering sharing a portion of GST collected on new residential builds with councils centre right.
-Philosophically this should result in a from centralisation to devolution, resulting in more as a local level.
-Coalition agreements seek to uce financial incentives for Councils to enable more g, including considering sharing a portion of GST Uncertainty is created within rating models New drinking water standards and reporting requirements We assume that the technical requirement for compliance with the NZ Drinking Water Standards (DWS) are not further increased, but that compliance with those standards will be more vigorously pursued (potentially by a new drinking water regulator).
+Coalition agreements seek to introduce financial incentives for Councils to enable more housing, including considering sharing a portion of GST collected on new residential builds with councils Current funding models change High Uncertainty is created within rating models New drinking water standards and reporting requi rements We assume that the technical requirement for compliance with the NZ Drinking Water Standards (DWS) are not further increased, but that compliance with those standards will be more vigorously pursued (potentially by a new drinking water regulator).
 If the technical requirements were to increase, such as to include a mandatory requirement for fluoridation of drinking water for example, the cost of those requirements would need to be added to the Council's LTP budgets and funded by loans and/or targeted rates.
 Low The Council has already moved to address many recommendations of the Havelock North Inquiry in the projects undertaken in 2021, and in its infrastructure planning.

-Assumption Risk Risk Level of uncertain Impact Grants & Subsidies Glen Alton Bridge over the Clarence (Waiau-Toa) River We assume that NZTA will provide 95% funding of a project to construct a new bridge over the river at Glen Alton to replace that lost in the 2016 earthquake.
+Assumption Risk Level of uncertainty Impact Grants & Subsidies Waiau-Toa (Clarence River) Bridge We assume that NZTA will provide 95% funding of a project to construct a new bridge over the river at Glen Alton to replace that lost in the 2016 earthquake.
 Complex technical issues combined with opposition from some parties has resulted in substantial delays in project delivery and ongoing uncertainty, which could potentially result in NZTA withdrawing its support for the project or not 95% funding all of the associated cost.
-Medium Because of the likely high cost of the project (in excess of \$13 million) any limitations on NTZA's 95% subsidy would have a major financial impact on the Council, and when combined with the potential for significant ongoing maintenance costs after construction, could make the project unaffordable, which could in turn result in other liabilities falling on Council.
+Very High Because of the likely high cost of the project (in excess of \$13 million) any limitations on NTZA's 95% subsidy would have a major financial impact on the Council, and when combined with the potential for significant ongoing maintenance costs after construction, could make the project unaffordable, which could in turn result in other liabilities falling on Council.
 Waka Kotahi (NZTA) funding Every three-years, Waka Kotahi (NZTA) funds most of the Council's roading expenditure currently at a rate of 51%.
-The LTP forecasts are based on the assumption that NZTA will not fund the entire proposed roading programme, but instead will fund 80% by value of the Council's submitted 2024-27 NLTP programme (excluding the Glen Alton Bridge), and 80% of the Council's total roading programme each year thereafter.
+The LTP forecasts are based on the assumption that NZTA will not fund the entire proposed roading programme, but instead will fund 80% by value of the Council's submitted 2024-27 NLTP programme, excluding the Waiau-Toa Clarence River Bridge, and 80% of the Council's total roading programme each year thereafter.
 The risk is that the funding received is significantly less than 80% of the submitted program value.
 It is known that a substantial shortfall exists between NZTA's available funding for the Canterbury region and the applications for that funding which have been received.
 To receive subsidy on 80% of KDC's program would be substantially better than the region wide average.
 Whilst it is considered that the Council has a strong case for above average proportional funding, previous experience has been disappointing.
-Medium A lower proportion of the program being funding would increase the financial burden on the Council and/or require the extent of program works to be reduced.
+High A lower proportion of the program being funding would increase the financial burden on the Council and/or require the extent of program works to be reduced.